The "first clarsach", made by Arnold Dolmetsch in 1932.

 My personal impression of these instruments is that while they are clearly modelled on the two surviving medieval Gaelic harps, the Queen Mary harp in Edinburgh and the Brian Boru harp in Dublin, Dolmetsch’s instruments are more slender and gracile.
 He places two soundholes in each side of the soundbox instead on in the front.
 Some are plain and undecorated, but many have carving on the forepillar which reproduces the fish head and eyes of the Queen Mary harp, and some at least of the instruments also have the linear designs from the front of the Queen Mary harp soundboard, as well as decorated roundels at the top and bottom of the forepillar.

 The harp I have is labelled “Arnold Dolmetsch 10”.
-It appears to be made of cherry, and has 27 thin wire strings, mostly of copper alloy with a few wound basses.
+It appears to be made of mahogany, and has 27 thin wire strings, mostly of copper alloy with a few wound basses.
 For more information on the research and restoration of this instrument, see my blog under “Dolmetsch”.

 My harp looks very similar to Heloise’s “First clarsach”.
 It has the same slab-sided pillar.
 Hers has a much bolder grain.
 Hers also does not have the semitone hooks that mine does, though hers does have red and blue markings on the tuning pin ends and on the string shoes or bridges, just like mine has.
 These similarities of form make me more confident that mine, no. 10, is one of the original fifteen.

 In the letter to Heloise of July 5th 1932, Arnold says he wishes to take back the harp she has, and substitute it for “the cherry one”.
 He says “I would exchange it for the one you have, of which I should remove the inscription.
 I should write a similar one on The Cherry Clarsach, and we should be within the truth, for all these Clarsachs were made at the same time...”